Book of Isaiah

 The last three sections of Isaiah from chapter 40 to chapter 66, each in their own distinctive way, direct their message to God’s people in exile.

 Section one (chapters 40-48) enables the exiles to see their whole life, including their captivity, in light of their relationship with their God.
-Isaiah identifies the places they do not trust and obey their covenant God Yahweh and tries to convey what sin really is.
+Isaiah identifies the places where they do not trust and obey their covenant with God Yahweh tries to convey what sin really is.

-The direct effort from stressing God’s greatness and faithfulness is a guilty conscience.
+The direct effort to stress God’s greatness and faithfulness is a guilty conscience.

 40:1-31 A. God Comforts His People